 Shishito peppers are a breed of sweet heirloom pepper from East Asia, often found on appetizer menus at sushi restaurants.
 While they are mostly mild, what makes them unique is that one in every ten peppers is spicy!

-Only one in every ten Shishito peppers is actually spicy but, to be realistic, even the spicy ones aren’t that spicy.
+If we’re being real, even the spicy ones aren’t that spicy.
 The heat begins when you swallow (sort of like with Mexican chocolate) and then sits in the back of your throat.

 So don’t expect that you’ll be reaching for a gallon of milk after one.
 Even jalapeños are hotter!
 It’s an enjoyable sensation, and fun to watch when the person eating the spicy one doesn’t know what’s happening!

-What’s the Difference Between Shishito and Padrón Peppers?
+What’s the difference between Shishito and Padrón peppers?

 While Shishitos are served mainly in Asian restaurants, their Padrón cousins can be found on tapas menus in many Spanish restaurant.